-Introduction 1 Methodology 2 Report Structure Ecosystem 4 Creative vitality in Greater Hartford higher than U.S. average Majority of Greater Hartford residents do not attend frequently But, they do attend more than the national average Artists 8 Mixed experiences for Greater Hartford artists by discipline and role 8 Greater Hartford lagging in artist job growth 9 Organizations 10 Greater Hartford comparable to larger metros in terms of density and spending 11 Substantial impact on the system from large organizations Higher proportion of community organizations One third of organizations are financially fragile Funding 19 High dependence on contributions among Greater Hartford arts nonprofits 19 There are limited significant arts supporters in Greater Hartford Private arts funding grew slower than giving to other causes in Greater Hartford Community and media organizations have lower than expected support Large organizations support is not disproportionately large Cultural Equity 29 Established organizations are conducting outreach but not measuring impact Organizations serving some underrepresented groups exist, but not all are flourishing 30 Funders may not be supporting community-based organizations 30 Representation in the arts workforce is mixed 30 People of color audiences in Hartford MSA less engaged than white audiences 40 People of color audiences perceive availability of arts in their neighborhoods 41 Conclusion 42 Appendices 44 Appendix A. Methodology 44 Appendix B. Workforce Demographic Survey Questions Appendix C. Current Population Survey Questions Annendix D. Works Cited 50
+Introduction 1 Methodology 2 Report Structure 3 Benefits of the Arts 4 Ecosystem 6 Creative vitality in Greater Hartford higher than U.S. average 6 Majority of Greater Hartford residents do not attend frequently But, they do attend more than the national average 9 Artists 10 Mixed experiences for Greater Hartford artists by discipline and role Greater Hartford lagging in artist job growth 11 Organizations 12 Greater Hartford comparable to larger metros in terms of density and spending Substantial impact on the system from large organizations Higher proportion of community organizations One third of organizations are financially fragile 18 Funding 21 High dependence on contributions among Greater Hartford arts nonprofits There are few institutional arts funders in Greater Hartford Private arts funding grew slower than giving to other causes in Greater Hartford 26 Community and media organizations have lower than expected support Large organizations support is not disproportionately large 28 Cultural Equity 30 Established organizations are conducting outreach but not measuring impact 31 Organizations serving some underrepresented groups exist, but not all are flourishing 31 Funders may not be supporting community-based organizations Representation in the arts workforce is mixed People of color audiences in Hartford MSA less engaged than white audiences People of color audiences perceive availability of arts in their neighborhoods 42 Conclusion 43 Appendices 45 Appendix A. Methodology Appendix B. Workforce Demographic Survey Questions 48 Appendix C. Survey of Public Participation in the Arts questions in the Current Population Survey Appendix D. Works Cited 51